zawzaww/zawzaww.github.io/projects/android-twrp-bullhead.md

 ![Image](https://play-lh.googleusercontent.com/2HtVAF5zfNMlmKhF0QYqCSr1rsstB1btNfdKl7WvGTcZkOSKCYNxdXwsSizx9VhiPg){: width="200" height="200" style="max-width: 100%" .normal}

----

-This project is my TWRP android custom recovery build for Google Nexus 5X, included the abaility to convert your /data and /cache partitions to F2FS Filesystem.
+This project is TWRP Android custom recovery build for Google Nexus 5X, included the abaility to convert your /data and /cache partitions to F2FS Filesystem.
 Supported F2FS File System by TWRP's inline Kernel, PureZ Kernel and TWRP 3.2.0 with added any features.

 ---